ruslan-akhm/speer-be/server/README.md

 ### Info

-Front-end part of the assessment
+Back-end part of the assessment

 ---